font follows function

 MonoLisa has a set of glyphs that fit together but at the same time are distinct enough so you can tell them apart.

-MonoLisa uses open forms and terminals (starting and ending points) that are pointing towards the neighbouring letters to let the eye follow the line of text fluently.
+MonoLisa uses open forms and terminals (starting and ending points) that are pointing towards the neighboring letters to let the eye follow the line of text fluently.

 The italics of MonoLisa are not simply slanted versions of the upright font.
 Some clearly differently constructed glyphs make the difference.

 MonoLisa comes with over 120 specially designed coding ligatures.
 Ligature is a special symbol that combines two or more characters together so it looks like one token.
 Ligatures help reduce visual noise and balance white space by aligning special symbols appropriately.